arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 	_Resource groups_

-1. Notice that in the Resource groups pane, there is a list of resource.
+1. Notice that in the Resource groups pane, there is a list of resources.
 Check that your resource group was created.

 	![Resources groups list](Images/resources-groups-list.png?raw=true "Resources groups list")